How to make Milk Kefir

 Milk kefir may go through one or two stages of fermentation before you drink it.

 For the first fermentation, place your grains in a glass bowl or jar and add milk.
-Many suggest using 250ml of milk for every 5g of kefir grains, though I have deviated a bit from this guideline without issues.
+It is recommended to use 250ml of milk for every 5g of kefir grains, although you may deviate from this guideline slightly without issue.
 Then cover the bowl or jar with a cloth or towel and leave it for 1-2 days.
 In hot climates the fermentation may only take 12 hours or less.
 It's a good idea to stir the kefir occasionally too.

 When the ferment is done you'll see the kefir grains floating at the top of the milk, the milk will look thicker, and you'll see some separation of curds and whey.
 Strain out the milk into another bowl/jar, separating it from your grains.
 You then reuse the grains for another first ferment.
 By now it's likely the grains have grown and multiplied somewhat.